 School Website

-Located in Birmingham, Alabama, the University of Alabama at Birmingham was initially formed out of an academic extension center that was founded in 1936.
-The school later became a four-year institution in 1966 and a fully autonomous campus in 1969.
-One of three institutions of the University of Alabama System, UAB offers more than 120 inexpensive areas of study in 11 different schools and colleges, including divisions in Health Professions, Education, Nursing, and Engineering as well as an Honors College.
-Students may also design their own majors to suit their individual plans, interests, and talents.
-UAB also confers nine completely online Bachelor of Science degrees in criminal justice, psychology, marketing, management, information systems, industrial distribution, human resource management, healthcare management, and finance.
+The University of Alabama at Birmingham was initially formed out of an academic extension center that was founded in 1936.
+The school became a four-year institution in 1966 and a fully autonomous campus in 1969.
+One of three institutions of the University of Alabama System, UAB offers more than 120 inexpensive areas of study in 11 different schools and colleges, including divisions in:

 In-State Tuition: $8,568